 ‘Dhoom’ turned out to be a huge hit.

 Yes, the film released on Friday and we partied on Sunday as by then, we knew that it was a sure-shot hit.
 On Monday, we had even decided that there would be a sequel to the film.
 I got a lot of offers to write after ‘Mere Yaar Ki Shaadi Hai’ but I only worked on ‘Dhoom’ for two years as an associate director.
 I learnt a lot at Yash Raj Films and had become very comfortable there.
 I resigned from Yash Raj Films in September with the love and blessings of Adi sir and Yash ji.
 Shortly after that, I was supposed to direct a film or Sa Re Ga Ma but the film did not take off.
 After that, for six months I was struggling for work.
 Pritam had started doing a lot of films.
 I used to write dummy lyrics for him and a lot of his earlier songs had mukhdas written by me.
-Pritam told me that I neither got nor credit for those songs, so I should now start writing complete songs by myself.
+Pritam told me that I neither got any money nor credit for those songs, so I should now start writing complete songs by myself.
 Pritam had given me a tune and I wrote a few lines.
 Director Vivek Agnihotri loved it and asked me to come and finish the song in the studio.
 The song was called ‘Halka Halka’ and was sung by Sonu Nigam and Sunidhi Chauhan.
 He then asked me to do two mores songs for the film.
 Suddenly, I ended up writing for five films in 2005.
 The next year, I wrote for ‘Pyaar Ke Side Effects’ which was my first solo album as a lyricist.

 Talking of lyrics, when did you start writing poetry?